Connections and the Creation of an Industry

 Discographies comprehensively list songs and their artists who have recorded since April 7, 1857 when Édouard-Léon Scott de Martinville made what is now recognized as the world's first recording, the French folksong "Au Clair de la Lune."

-A subset example of artists from those comprehensive discographies are the opera prima donnas who made records and in the process added opera's prestige and implicit if not direct support for the message that a phonograph recording is a substitute for live performance.
+A subset example of artists from those comprehensive discographies are the opera prima donnas who made records and in the process added opera's prestige and implicit, if not direct support for the message that a phonograph recording can be a substitute for live performance.